DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 This unit is made and sold by <a target="_blank" href="http://www.ultimarc.com">Ultimarc</a>.

-\subsection hardware_artnet Art-Net / DMX
+\section hardware_artnet Art-Net / DMX

 <a target="_blank" href="https://en.wikipedia.org/wiki/Art-Net">Art-Net</a> is a industry standard protocol used to control <a target="_blank" href="https://en.wikipedia.org/wiki/DMX512">DMX</a> lighting effects over othernet.
 Using Art-Net it is possible to connect a very wide range of lighting effects like <a target="_blank" href="https://www.google.ch/search?q=dmx+strobe">strobes</a> or <a target="_blank" href="https://www.google.ch/search?q=dmx+dimmer">dimmer packs</a>.
 There are tons of DMX controlled effects available on the market (from very cheap and small to very expensive and big).
 It might sounds a bit crazy, but with Art-net and DMX you could controll a whole stage lighting system (this would likely make you feel like Tommy in the movie).